Olinda Precinct Project

 - $7.67 million for stage one, including the Olinda Green, nature-based playspace and netball and cricket refurbishment

 - $3.4 million for stage two, including improvements to carparking areas, drainage, access pathways and replacing the former golf clubhouse with a café and new toilets.

 Protecting the environment

-- Summer 2022: Tender open for construction contract
+- Mid 2022: Tender open for construction contract

 Will the construction of the new netball court and cricket net refurbishment have an impact on the netball, cricket or football competition season in 2022?

 We are working closely with Yarra Ranges Council to ensure impacts (if any) to the sporting calendar are kept to a minimum.
 We will work with Yarra Ranges Council to communicate with local sporting groups about any potential impacts.

 How many cricket nets will be available once construction is complete?

 There will be three or four public practice wickets.